Alif1708/Bakul-Application-Deliverer/README.md

-# bakul_delivery
+# Bakul_Application_Deliverer

-workshop 2 project
+Part of PSM 2 project for Bakul Application.
+This is Deliverer part.
+4/4